 The construction of this agriculture education center was possible through the cooperation of local farming and ranching owners working with the Center and Rio Grande Conservation Districts.
 Long time spinach and lettuce growers, Dave and Martha Schreck, worked hand-in-hand with project partners negotiating a reasonable cost for the circle located on Highway 285 and the 10 North in Rio Grande County.
 Their belief in continuing the conservation that they had started on the circle and forwarding agriculture education general is what peaked their interest and brought them to the table.
 The Schercks have provided complete logs on the soil and water use on the circle, which will allow the districts to move forward with some great data!

 Trinchera Blanca Ranch manager Ty Ryland helped make the purchase of the Circle possible by securing a generous sponsorship grant from Louis Bacon’s Trinchera Blanca Foundation.
 His interest in the project and in furthering conservation through soil health along with the work he had done with RGWCEI and the conservation districts, as an agriculture education partner was crucial to its success.

 "The agricultural economy is vital to the San Luis Valley economy and for each of us in so many ways.
 The more we can get people to understand and support it the better we all are.”

-The nature of the “Circle Project” will be multi-faceted.
-It will become a teaching and learning site for children to understand where their food comes from, and at the same time be able to do small “farming” projects on the corners.
-For the small acreage landowners, it will provide a place to come to get resource questions answered and attend trainings on rotational grazing, windbreaks and cross fencing.
-For the producer, the site will be a working circle - growing a rotation of potatoes and green manure crops, less the commercial inputs.
+The nature of the “Circle Project” is multi-faceted.
+It serves as a teaching and learning site for children to understand where their food comes from, and at the same time be able to do small “farming” projects on the corners.
+For the small acreage landowners, it provides a place to have resource questions answered and attend trainings on rotational grazing, windbreaks and cross fencing.
+For the producer, the site is a working circle growing a rotation of potatoes and green manure crops.